|

 method is a noop.
 To insure that a cursor has the proper isolation

-level to support updates, the cursor's SELECT
+level to support updates, the cursor's SELECT statement should be

 of the form 'select for update ...'.
 If the 'for update' phrase is